The Big 30: Our voice, Our way

 * Portraits and clips of all the interviews from The Big 30 Archive can be seen and heard on The Big 30 website here.

-* Throughout Summer 2017 we displayed parts of the archive around our local neighbourhoods of Deptford and Lewisham.
-The archive is now on display until Wednesday 29 November at Goldsmiths Library.
+* Throughout summer and autumn 2017 we displayed parts of the archive around our local neighbourhoods of Deptford and Lewisham.

 * We also shared The Big 30 stories through music concerts and club nights where our artists, DJs and the Heart n Soul Choir performed.
 Find out about The Big 30 events that happened here!